TeroMeht/12_HandleTradeData/README.md

 ## Solution

 Build database in order to organize trading data and executions.
+This will make pattern recognition much easier in the future similar situations.

 ## Database design